-Update your kitchen on a budget | Ideal Home
+Budget kitchen ideas for your next makeover – spend less without compromising on style

 There’s so much you can do with a little imagination – here are some more clever ideas to transform your scheme.

 Painting your kitchen cabinets is one of the cheapest and easiest ways to create a new look.
-With a cream background, it’s easy to give your kitchen a fresh feel by choosing from the latest colours available.
+With a cream background, it’s easy to give your a fresh feel by choosing from the latest colours available.
+If you plan to paint cabinets, be sure to prime them first.
+Wilko sells furniture primer and a range of paints suitable for wood, melamine and MDF cupboards.

-Dulux‘s Blue Reflection in Kitchen Plus, from £16.29 for 1 litre, is ideal for simple kitchen cabinetry.

 Dramatically change the look of your kitchen by replacing your existing worktops.
 Laminate is the most cost-effective to purchase.
 If you have spare cash, consider extras, such as heat rods that can be fitted into the surface for a permanent pan stand or a built-in draining board.

-If your current kitchen floor is letting the scheme down, you don’t need to go to the hassle of taking it all up as you can lay new flooring on top.
+If a tatty kitchen floor is letting the scheme down, you don’t need to go to the hassle of taking it all up as you can lay new flooring on top.
 Most kitchen designers will advise that you can simply run it underneath the plinths, instead of wall-to-wall, which cuts your costs further.

-Ideal for a classic or traditional kitchen, try pre-oiled structural engineered oak, from £43.33 per sq m at The Natural Wood Floor Company, or for a more modern look, try Rhinofloors‘ collection of cushioned vinyl.
+Read all about it: Kitchen flooring – everything you need to know

-Improve kitchen storage
+4. Improve your kitchen storage

 It’s amazing how much we accumulate over the years.
 Try setting aside an afternoon to sort out your kitchen cupboards, then organise them so you have access to the things you use every day.
 Clearing your worktops can also instantly improve your kitchen and it won’t cost you anything at all.
-Alternatively, try rethinking your storage solutions.
-Pull-out drawers in a cupboard instantly make every spare inch of space usable.
+Alternatively, try rethinking storage solutions.
+Put up extra shelves and hanging rails to make use of every available space.

-Blum larder unit with pull-out shelves, from all good kitchen retailers.
-Price varies.

 Wallpaper is a great way to add colour and vibrancy to an old kitchen.
 You can either cover the entire wall, or create a feature wall for a cheaper but equally stunning look.
 Make sure you choose wallpaper that is specially designed for the kitchen so it is heat and steam resistant.

-Go to Homebase for a range of specially suited kitchen wallpapers, starting at around £10 per roll.
+Buy now: Ideal Home Pair of San Fran Dining Chairs – Black, £149, Very

-Change your cabinet doors and handles
+6. Change your cabinet handles

-If the basic structure of your kitchen is in good condition, you can change the look of the room by simply replacing the cabinet doors and handles.
-You could even try a mix-and-match look by replacing just the wall or base cupboard doors of your existing kitchen.
-Sleek white doors and handles will give you a modern feel, while inexpensive wooden or distressed doors can bring a county look to the room.
+If the basic structure of your kitchen is in good condition, you can change the look of the room by simply replacing the handles.
+Right now, leather and brass are hot finishes.

-Just Doors has a range of made-to-measure doors, which are primed for painting, starting from £23.
-Try B&Q for inexpensive door handles, from around £4.

 Accessories will brighten your kitchen in an instant and you can choose a theme to bring the look together.
 Display selected items on open shelving and think about reorganising your worktop so you only have your favourites on show.
 If you have a dresser, this is the perfect place to show off neat stacks of crockery, cups and glassware.

-From new seat cushions for tired old chairs to pretty blinds and tablecloths,

-fabrics can work wonders and don’t have to cost the earth.
-Oilcloth
+From new seat cushions for tired old chairs to pretty blinds and tablecloths, fabrics can work wonders and don’t have to cost the earth.
+Even a change of tea towels can make an impact.

 Ideally, you should have task lights, such as spotlights, over the worktops, halogen bulbs on the extractor and overhead lighting with ambient light in a dining area.
 Always use a qualified electrician for anything complicated – visit the Electrical Contractors’ Association at www.eca.co.uk to find one in your area.